james-priest/100-days-of-code-log-r4/README.md

 **Progress:** Continued my Udacity React Nanodegree Program.

-Today I pulled down the data that my app will so I could see how best to work with it.
+Today I pulled down the data that my app will use so I could see how best to work with it.
 I used Postman for this.

-I was then able to look at the structure and adapt the data for my app to use as props.
+I was then able to look at the structure and adapt the data to be passed as props to various child components.

 You can read more in my notes: [[ReactND Project 1 - My Reads: 4.2 Create Static Data](https://james-priest.github.io/reactnd-project-myreads/#42-create-static-data)